Greenpeace Netherlands Releases TTIP Documents

 This has to stop.
 We need an open, transparent debate about these deals that puts people and the environment ahead of corporate interests.
 I’m calling on U.S. negotiators for the TTIP to stop these secret negotiations and for the U.S. Congress to reject the TPP.

 The future of our food, our water, and our environmental safety should not be decided in secret by corporate interests.

 Greenpeace USA will be talking more about this in the days to come once we know more.
 But here’s a guide to some of the basics questions — also check out the comprehensive FAQ section put together by Greenpeace Netherlands.

 The documents that Greenpeace Netherlands has released comprise about half of the draft text as of April 2016, prior to the start of the 13th round of TTIP negotiations between the EU and the United States (New York, April 25-29, 2016).
 As far as we know, the final document will consist of 25 to 30 chapters and many extensive annexes.
 The EU Commission published an overview stating that they have now 17 consolidated texts.

 This means the documents released by Greenpeace Netherlands encompass three-fourths of the existing consolidated texts.

-Consolidated texts are those where the EU and US positions on issues are shown side by side.
-This step in the negotiation process allows us to see the areas where the EU and US are close to agreement, and where compromises and concessions would still need to be made.
-Of the documents released by Greenpeace Netherlands, in total 248 pages, 13 chapters offer for the first time the position of the US.
+Consolidated texts are those where the EU and U.S. positions on issues are shown side by side.
+This step in the negotiation process allows us to see the areas where the EU and United States are close to agreement, and where compromises and concessions would still need to be made.
+Of the documents released by Greenpeace Netherlands — in total 248 pages — 13 chapters offer for the first time the position of the United States.